kenwer/pam-analyzer/README.md

 - **Rename** a campaign by editing its name in the form and saving.
 - **Edit** species filter settings at any time.
 - **Delete** a campaign via the trash icon on its list card, with an inline confirmation step.
+- **Import audio** from SD cards directly within a campaign's detail view.
+Click the import button to start monitoring for SD card volumes matching the configured name pattern.
+When a matching card is inserted, files are copied into the `campaign/ARU/week` directory structure with deduplication and conflict resolution.

 Campaigns are discovered automatically from the audio recordings root: any subdirectory containing a `campaign.toml` sidecar is treated as a campaign.

-### Import Audio
-Import audio from SD cards into a campaign.
-Select the target campaign, then start monitoring for SD card volumes matching the configured name pattern.
-When a matching card is inserted, files are copied into the `campaign/ARU/week` directory structure with deduplication and conflict resolution.

 ### BirdNET
 Run bird species detection using BirdNET-Analyzer.
 Configurable parameters include minimum confidence threshold, segment overlap, and additional language columns for species names.
 Each 3-second detection is assigned a within-segment `Rank` (1 = highest-confidence species in that window), useful for deprioritising detections that are consistently outcompeted by other species in the same clip.
 Analyses can be run per-campaign or across all campaigns, producing per-campaign detection CSVs (grouped by ARU and week), per-ARU and all-ARUs summary CSVs, and project-level rollups when running all campaigns at once.